 FODMAPs stands for fermentable oligo-, di-, monosaccharides and polyols – which are short chain carbohydrates and alcohol sugars that the body finds hard to digest.
 Instead, when you consume FODMAPs, they travel to the gut and are a food source for your gut microbiome.
 Unfortunately, when gut bacteria eat FODMAPs they can produce hydrogen or methane gas – causing gastrointestinal discomfort in sensitive people.
 FODMAPs can also trigger diarrhea by bringing liquid into the gut.
 FODMAPs have been linked with IBS, and a Low FODMAPs diet has shown to reduce IBS 14 15

-While FODMAPs can cause symptoms in some individuals, they are prebiotics, sources of fiber that helps the growth of beneficial bacteria.
+While FODMAPs can cause symptoms in some individuals, they are prebiotics, sources of fiber that help the growth of beneficial bacteria.
 So as a practitioner, it’s important to know when to use a low FODMAPs diet and when not to.
 Download our guide that shares more insights on Low FODMAPs and other therapeutic diets.

 A lectin-free diet is designed to reduce gastrointestinal distress, and toxicity.16 Raw beans contain high levels of lectin, which can be dangerous for humans, but once cooked, the legumes contain a manageable amount for most people.
 However, for an individual with sensitivities, remaining lectins can cause issues in the gut, as they can bind to the cells that make up the gut wall.

 Lectins are found in: legumes, peanuts, nightshade vegetables, dairy, grains.

 While the body needs sulfur to aid the detoxification pathway, some people are unable to tolerate large amounts in their diet.
 Your client may have limited tolerance to thiol, a sulfur compound found in many foods and needed to make cysteine – one of the amino acids that make up glutathione.